Aboubacar Keita

-Aboubacar Kobele Keita (born April 6, 2000) is an American professional soccer player who plays as a centre-back for Kalmar FF.
+Aboubacar Kobele Keita (born April 6, 2000) is an American professional soccer player who plays as a center-back for Kalmar FF.

 Keita was born in New York City but grew up in Ohio, playing for the Crew Academy.
 After just one year in college at Virginia, he signed with the Columbus Crew as a Homegrown Player.
 Keita made his professional debut in 2019 while on loan to Richmond Kickers in USL League One.

 Early life

 Although he was born in New York City, Keita was raised in Guinea, moved to Westerville, Ohio, at the age of 10 and attended Westerville North High School.
 As a sophomore, he was named Honorable Mention All-Ohio Capital Conference while primarily playing as a forward.
 He joined the Crew Academy in 2016, playing in the U.S. Soccer Development Academy for the U16/17 and U18/19 teams and scoring once in 43 appearances.
 Keita also trained with the Crew's first team and played against Charleston Battery at the 2018 Carolina Challenge Cup.

 In January 2018, Keita took part in his first international camp, training with the United States U19 team Later that month, he committed to play collegiately at the University of Virginia.